 Recipe Tips

-Serving Suggestions
+Serving Ideas

 - Keep it Simple: For a simple weeknight meal, serve this up with some harvest salad and easy garlic bread.

-- Southern Vibes Sunday Supper: This lemon roast chicken is great with succotash, a pan of honey cornbread and turnip greens.
+- Southern Vibes Sunday Supper: This lemon roast chicken is great with succotash, a pan of honey cornbread, and turnip greens.
 And don’t forget the sweet potato pie.

 - Comfort Food Dinner: Entertaining your boos?
 Make this dinner along with a delish lobster mac and cheese, creamed spinach and angel biscuits.